Kick offers streamers a 95/5 revenue split and fewer content restrictions than competing platforms.

 Health & Fitness alternatives.

-Productivity and Video Messaging alternatives.
+Video Messaging and Screen Recording alternatives.